Last Updated on June 24, 2026

 Black Drum

-The bull drum run happens from February through April.
+The bull drum run occurs from February through April.
 Big fish stack up around the jetties and in the Aransas Pass ship channel.
 They fight hard but don’t jump.
 Expect long, stubborn battles.

 Peak season: Winter through early spring.
 See the full calendar →